 Today’s post is about a watch from the early 1960s.
 A vintage Universal Genève Polerouter of no particular individual horological historical importance, it is a watch whose existence only recently became known to me.

-It belonged to my late grandfather, who died over a decade ago.
+It belonged to my late grandfather, who died quite a few years ago.

 The watch brand first known was ‘Universal Watch’ was founded in Le Locle on the 18th of January 1894 by Numa-Emile Descombes and Ulysse Georges Perret.
 They got off to a cracking start, patenting a 24-hour indication watch in their first year.
 Numa-Emile Descombes died in 1897, and the company was transferred to Louis-Edouard Berthoud with Ulysse Georges Perret.

 A year later, Universal introduced wristwatches with a chronograph function and 30-minute recorder, and in these early years, their growth went beyond Europe, finding success in North and South America.
 In 1919, Universal moved from Le Locle to Geneva.
 By this time, my grandfather was in primary school.

 The 1920s brought with it a new automatic movement from Universal that had an oscillating weight with ‘spring buffers’, used in their ‘Auto-Rem’ model, and continued growth.

 Unfortunately, in 1933, Perret died, but his position within the company was taken over by his son Raoul, who promptly changed the brand to ‘Universal Watch Co Ltd. Genève’ within a year, released their first chronograph the next year, then a chronograph with two registers (the second a 12-hour one), and moved the entire company to Rue du Rhône (even now still a hotbed of watch boutiques) in Geneva in 1935.